gravitational/teleport/docs/3.0/admin-guide.md

 When upgrading multiple clusters:

-1. First, upgrade the main cluster, i.e. the one whom other clusters trust.
+1. First, upgrade the main cluster, i.e. the one which other clusters trust.
-2. Upgrade trusted clutsers.
+2. Upgrade the clusters which trust the main "trusted" cluster.

 ### Daemon Restarts